 Users can browse

-Lightbox is a tool within the collections system that allows users to create, manage and share a customized collection of items from the VHEC Collections catalogue.
-Students can save selected items from their search or browse results to their Lightbox in order to create their own collection to include in classroom presentations, lesson plans, assignments or group projects.
-Once a Lightbox collection has been created, items can be added, organized, filtered and annotated, and can also be viewed on an interactive timeline.
+Lightbox is a tool within the collections database that allows users to create, manage and share a customized selection of items from the collections.
+Students can save selected items from their search or browse results to their lightbox in order to create their own collection to include in classroom presentations, lesson plans, assignments or group projects.
+Once a lightbox collection has been created, items can be added, organized, filtered and annotated, and can also be viewed on an interactive timeline.
 View the User Guide

 Educational Resources in the Library

 Teachers' guides complement VHEC exhibitions and support classroom learning.
 They include pre- and post- visit activities, discussion questions, student readings, primary source documents, glossaries, timelines and recommended resources.
-Browse past Teachers' Guides in the VHEC Library collection here
+Browse past teachers' guides in the library collection here

 Classroom Book Sets

-Classroom Book Sets engage young adult readers while offering insight into the authors' experiences of the Holocaust.
+Classroom book wets engage young adult readers while offering insight into the authors' experiences of the Holocaust.
 They are commonly taught as part of the British Columbia provincial curriculum and are appropriate for middle and high school students.
-Classroom Book Sets are available for four-week loan periods free of charge.
+Classroom book sets are available for four-week loan periods free of charge.
 Each set contains 30 copies of the book, and some include additional resources and readings.
-More information about Classroom Book Sets can be found here: How to Reserve a Classroom Book Set
+More information about Classroom book sets can be found here

-Discovery Kits developed by the VHEC are available for two-week loan periods free of charge.
+Discovery kits developed by the VHEC are available for two-week loan periods free of charge.
 The kits place reproductions of primary source documents such as letters, diaries, newspaper articles, photographs, identification card and government documents into the hands of students.
 Students are encouraged to examine, describe and analyze the artefacts as a way to investigate issues of discrimination, segregation, hiding, resistance, as well as the aftermath of war and immigration.
-Teachers' Guides are also included.
-Discovery Kits provide the opportunity for students to engage with museum items when travel to the VHEC is not possible.
-More information about Discovery Kits can be found here: How to Book a Discovery Kit
+Teachers' guides are also included.
+Discovery kits provide the opportunity for students to engage with museum items when travel to the VHEC is not possible.
+More information about discovery kits can be found here